AlexsdeG/PagePress/Plan.md

 **Goal:** Professional admin experience.
 **Status:** ❌ Not Started

+- [ ] **Missing in Admin Dashboard:**
+    - [ ] Users management page
+    - [ ] Role-based permission display. here create a role editor with list where you can also add roles and set permissions for each role in a modal
+    - [ ] invite link send to email in user managment page, also invite link but only one time useable
+    - [ ] first time setup you can create account, after first time setup, var in a created config file or .env file. login page remove create account option. here create good first time setup instructions and steps like revoery phrase, admin email and pw, set website name
+    - [ ] users dispaly eg who created which pages, tempalte, logs of all actions in db table
+    - [ ] email and username login, emial code when changing email or for admin first account setup
+    - [ ] forgot pw and jwt token login when saved otherwise username/email (here both should work in login) and password
+    - [ ] utilize a pp-config.json file for all constants and variables

 ### User Management
 - [ ] **Users Page:** List, create, edit, delete users
 - [ ] **Roles:** Admin (full), Editor (pages only), Viewer (read-only)
 - [ ] **Invite System:** Generate invite links (default mode)
 - [ ] **Profile Page:** Change username, email, password, avatar
+- [ ]
 ### Notifications
 - [ ] **Toast System:** Install Sonner
 - [ ] **Success/Error/Info toasts** for all actions